 Before the IPO occurs, the issuer will initiate a contract with a transfer agent to hold those lockup shares in the name of all their employees, secondary shareholders, etc. Closer to the lockup expiration, the transfer agent takes down all of our account information.
 Once lockup expiration day has arrived, the process looks something like this:

-- We request shares for our investors from the issuer, joining the queue of all the others who are also requesting shares.
+- We request shares for our fund from the transfer agent, joining the queue of all the others who are also requesting shares.

-- Depending on how speedy the transfer agent is, we could receive our investors’ shares within a week or less, but sometimes it takes more time.
+- Depending on how speedy the transfer agent is, we could receive our fund’s shares within a week or less, but sometimes it takes more time.

 - Once those shares hit our account, we can begin allocating them to investors.